mattermost/docs/source/deploy/mobile-testing-notifications.rst

 4. Have “Account A” put the app to background or close the app.

-5. Using a browser, sign in to “Account B” on the same Mattermost Server.
+5. Using a browser, log in to “Account B” on the same Mattermost Server.

 6. Open a Direct Message with “Account A”, and send a message.